 6. APPLY A LIP BALM

 Lip balm is just as necessary as a moisturizer for your skin.
 Your lips, like your skin, require constant hydration.
+So consider lip balm the better alternative to matte lipstick for dry lips.
 Lip balm will keep your lips moist and supple.
 It will also deter you from sucking your lips occasionally to keep them moist.

 - Dry skin can be prevented and relieved with simple lifestyle modifications.